connectomicslab/connectomemapper3/paper/paper.md

 This prevents conflicts with other package versions that might exist already on the host system.
-To ensure software accessibility, interoperability, portability and reproducibility, the pipelines handles datasets organized following the Brain Imaging Data Structure (BIDS) standard [@Gorgolewski2016TheExperiments] are encapsulated in a Docker container as a BIDS App [@Gorgolewski2017BIDSMethods] that can be run on Linux, MacOSX, and Windows computers.
+To ensure software accessibility, interoperability, portability and reproducibility, the pipelines handles datasets organized following the Brain Imaging Data Structure (BIDS) standard [@GorgolewskiTheExperiments:2016] are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] containers as a BIDS App [@GorgolewskiBIDSMethods:2017] that can be run on Linux, MacOSX, Windows computers, and on high performance computing systems (clusters) for large dataset processing.
-Since administrative privileges are required to run the Docker container, the Docker image can be easily converted into a Singularity image [@Kurtzer2017Singularity:Compute] to deploy the tool on high performance computing systems (clusters) for large dataset processing.
 To be robust to adverse code changes, versions are released through continuous integration building and testing using the sample multi-modal MRI dataset [@Tourbier2020SampleDataset] previously presented.